fetchai/docs-archived/docs/etch-language/variables.md

 Declare a variable with the keyword `var`.
 Declare numeric values with literals where possible.
 You can also use an explicit type cast operation.
 See below for explicit type declaration rules.

-!!! warning
-	The `toString` function does not yet support all variable types.

 [!comment]: <> (## Assignments TODO:)